FarronF/limerick-council-meetings/meetings/2023/10/19-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Agenda - Meeting of the Municipal District of Cappamore-Kilmallock - 19th October 2023.md

 can be installed and, subject to approval as per traffic calming policy, my 2023 GMA to be

-used as the funding source.---
+used as the funding source.
+---
 3

 8.